FY2018 Budget & Appropriations for Science

 The basics: Federal programs established to enhance U.S. advanced manufacturing are positioned to receive significant cuts under the administration’s budget request.
 These programs include:

-- DOE – The Office of Energy Efficiency and Renewable Energy (EERE) is set to receive a $900 million cut throughout its programs, including renewable electricity for advanced manufacturing; while the Advanced Technology Vehicles Manufacturing Loan Program (ATVMLP) is eliminated with $5 million in funds.
+- DOE – The Office of Energy Efficiency and Renewable Energy (EERE) is set to receive a $900 million cut throughout its programs, including renewable electricity for advanced manufacturing.
+The Advanced Technology Vehicles Manufacturing Loan Program (ATVMLP) would be eliminated.

 The impact on chemistry: The extensive elimination or cuts in the outlined manufacturing programs would affect research and development at a number of universities and businesses, hindering partnerships designed to build the future of the U.S. economy.
 Sectors impacted would include everything from agribusiness to chemical and advanced materials manufacturing.